TFMV/ArrowLink/README.md

 # ArrowLink

 ArrowLink is a demonstration of using Apache Arrow for efficient data exchange between a Go-based gRPC server and a Python client.
-It leverages Arrow’s zero-copy serialization and gRPC streaming to transfer structured data at high speeds.
+It leverages Arrow's zero-copy serialization and gRPC streaming to transfer structured data at high speeds.

 ## Overview